sailshq/sails-gulp-seed/README.md

 # sails-gulp-seed

-a [Sails](http://sailsjs.com) 1.0 application utilizing the Gulp 4 task runner.
+a [Sails](http://sailsjs.com) 1.0 application utilizing the Gulp 3 task runner.

 This app is the result of running `sails new --without grunt` and then adding some files, dependencies and configuration to facilitate a basic Gulp asset pipeline.

+See the [master branch](https://github.com/sailshq/sails-gulp-seed) for the Gulp 4 seed.

 > This is just an example of how you can set up your Sails app to work with Gulp.
-Refer to the [Gulp documentation](https://github.com/gulpjs/gulp/blob/4.0/docs/API.md) for a full guide to Gulp usage and configuration!
+Refer to the [Gulp documentation](https://github.com/gulpjs/gulp/blob/master/docs/API.md) for a full guide to Gulp usage and configuration!

 ### Links